Contributed by George Teixeira, President & CEO, DataCore Software

 Another good resource to review is SearchCloudComputing’s Essential Guide at the Path to Cloud Migrations.
 It details tips and resources to plan for a cloud migration; perform a cloud migration; and avoiding cloud migration risks.

 DataCore customers have learned that software-defined storage (SDS) services can play an integral role in exploiting the operational flexibility and cost-efficiencies of private, public and hybrid clouds.
 A key advantage they have experienced is that they can exploit cloud capabilities and economics while still taking advantage of existing storage resources and skills.
 Cloud gateways and OpenStack capabilities are proven ways to integrate with prevailing cloud infrastructures.
-For a more detailed example of how to use replication technologies, auto-tiering and Amazon’s AWS storage gateway with DataCore to integrate and migrate workloads to the cloud and to do disaster recovery, please see this post: DataCore & AWS DR Strategies.

 In any migration, it is important to make sure that your organization has a plan in place and a checklist, but it is also critical to do your research and get a technical advisor if it is your first venture onto the cloud.
 The best advice is to start with one, or a few simple applications, to get your feet wet and learn/adjust as you move forward.